mirkosignorelli/info4supervisions/thesis_writing.md

-# Guidelines and recommendation on how to write your thesis (work in progress!)
+# Guidelines and recommendations on how to write your thesis (work in progress!)

 ## Document formatting